Module Code: PI7106

 - Contact Hours:11 x 2-hour seminars; 4 supervision hours; 174 hours of independent study

 This is an advanced course focusing on recent work in ethical theory.
-We will be covering topics such as the foundations of the ethical domain, the nature of practical reasons, the distinction between reasons for belief and reasons for action, the normativity of moral obligation and of instrumental reason, moral motivation and weakness of the will.
+We will be covering areas such as the foundations of the ethical domain, the nature of practical reasons, the nature of value, the structure of ethical theories and a number of other hot topics in contemporary moral philosophy.
+One of the main focuses will be on T.M.
+Scanlon’s What We Owe To Each Other, which itself provides a good foundation for discussing a number of these areas.

 The aim of this module is to provide students with subject specific knowledge and to equip them with the necessary skills for independent research.
 On successful completion of this module, students should be able to: